 The survivors were captured.
 Lieutenant Morgan spent the rest of the war as a prisoner at Stalag Luft I. He is the only Medal of Honor recipient to have been held as a Prisoner of War after being awarded the Medal.

-Red Morgan married to Chris Ziegler from 1947.
+Red Morgan married Chris Ziegler of Chicago, Illinois, who was a secretary for Texaco, in 1947.
 They had one son.
 According to an obituary in the New York Times, Morgan had a third wife, Gladys, at the time of his death.

-Lieutenant Colonel John Cary Morgan, United States Air Force, died at Papillon, Nebraska, 17 January 1991, at the age of 76 years.
+Lieutenant Colonel John Cary Morgan, United States Air Force, died at Midlands Hospital, Papillon, Nebraska, 17 January 1991, at the age of 76 years.
 He was buried at Arlington National Cemetery.

 Authors Beirne Lay, Jr., and Sy Bartlett used Morgan as the model for the character of “Lieutenant Jesse Bishop” in their novel, Twelve O’Clock High, and the Academy Award-winning 1949 motion picture adaptation that followed.
 The Jesse Bishop character was played by actor Robert Patten, a USAAF navigator during World War II.